konsumer/crudql/example/README.md

 crudql dynamo schema/user.graphql User > resolvers/user.js
 ```

 This will resolve everything.
 You can use `@crudql/dynamo` functions in your own resolvers, if you want, too.
-They return Promises, so they should be pretty easy to use however you like.
+They return Promises, so they should be pretty easy to repurpose, however you like.

 #### server & setup